bachiisagi/bachiisagi/README.md

 🍰    ;  other ships can int too, i dont mind

-🍰    ;  i have very bad social anxiety so apologies in advance, i overthink interactions a lot
+🍰    ;  i have diagnosed severe social anxiety and suspected chronic fatigue, please be patient with me

 🍰    ;  dont copy my ponies